steezeburger/react-style/README.md

     }

+Notice that the property is `styles`, not `style`.
 By default styles are applied to the DOM as inline styles.

 ## Extracting styles into CSS at build time